-Uncle: I knew it did worry him because he had tried hard to keep the dog.
+I knew it did worry him because he had tried hard to keep the dog.

 ‘The trouble is, we cannot selectively numb one emotion.
 We cannot say, here’s the bad stuff, here is shame, disappointment, fear – I don’t want to feel these.
 You can’t numb them without numbing other emotions, like joy, gratitude, happiness.’

-Uncle: To ask someone what they are feeling and get the reply,‘Nothing’, suggests not that they have no emotions, but rather, they aren’t good at identifying them.
+To ask someone what they are feeling and get a shrug and the reply,‘Nothing’, suggests not that the person has no emotions about the topic, but rather, they aren’t good at identifying them.
 Perhaps they think emotions are frivolous things and more trouble than they’re worth.
-Or, they might be concerned that if they feel emotions they may again experience the pain they used to feel.
+Or, they might be concerned that if they were to feel emotions they may again experience the pain they used to feel.
 The trouble is, when we don’t allow ourselves to feel emotions, a big part of us doesn’t get to see the sun.
 It doesn’t get to blossom.

 I’m suggesting: if you are asked how you feel about something, search for what you really are feeling, and say it.
 Don’t be a zombie.
 Don’t say something lame like, ‘I don’t care’ or ‘it doesn’t worry me’ or ‘no problem’.
 You are only telling the person what you don’t feel instead of telling them what you do feel.